-SUBJECT: COMMUNITY RELATIONS AND COMMUNICATIONS
+SUBJECT: SOUTHERN WESTCHESTER BOCES/COMMUNITY RELATIONS AND COMMUNICATIONS (Cont'd.)

-In order to assure news releases, announcements or other information to the public are accurate and reflect the position of the Board, the President of the Board is designated as spokesperson for the Board.
-No other individual is authorized to or shall issue press releases or statements purporting to represent the Board's position on any issue without the express consent of the District Superintendent or Board President or designee.
+In order to assure news releases, announcements or other information to the public be accurate and reflect the position of the Board, the President of the Board is designated as spokesperson for the Board.
+No other individual is authorized to or shall issue press releases or statements purporting to represent the Board's position on any issue without the express consent of the District Superintendent or Board President.